NikaDarab/CinemaScope/README.md

 ### Figuring out how to turn the video into a GIF

-More hourse than what I'd like to admit.
+More hourse than what I'd like to admit publicly.